RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 This situation contains several risk factors for domestic abuse, but listeners cannot carry out a risk assessment or try to solve the problem, and there is nothing to indicate actual harm happening right now.
 The best outcome is that the member gets effective emotional support allowing him to reduce his stress.
 This is exactly what listeners can provide.

-In this chat the member seems to feel comfortable providing information to the listener, and the listener avoids making either positive or negative judgements.
+In this chat the member seems to feel comfortable providing information to the listener, and the listener avoids making either positive or negative judgments.

 ### Further information